ComputerEnterprisesInc/github-copilot-fundamentals-102/lab-handouts/lab01.md

 Think step-by-step
 ```

+8. Use inline GitHub Copilot to make code quality improvements as needed

 ### Task 3
-7. Review Copilot's rationale for the code, and add it's suggestions into your `equated_monthly_installments.py` file.
+8. Review Copilot's rationale for the code, and add it's suggestions into your `equated_monthly_installments.py` file.
 Your code may look similar to the program below:

 ```
 def equated_monthly_installments(